-^{} Please note that the LDI portfolio includes an allocation to index-linked gilts held with JP Morgan as collateral for the Scheme's longevity swap transaction
+\ Please note that the LDI portfolio includes an allocation to index-linked gilts held with JP Morgan as collateral for the Scheme's longevity swap transaction

-A small amount of equity and the venture capital investments previously managed by the in-house team and with no book value are still in the course of being liquidated.
+A small amount of equity and the venture capital investments previously managed by the in-house team and with no book value and a few pooled investment vehicles managed by CBRE are still in the course of being liquidated.

 The Trustee has produced a Statement of Investment Principles ('SIP') as required by Section 35 of the Pensions Act 1995 (as amended by the Pensions Act 2004) and the Occupational Pension Schemes (Investment) Regulations 2005.
-The SIP in force at the year end was approved by the Trustee Board in January 2019.
+The SIP in force at the year end was approved by the Trustee Board in June 2020.
 The SIP is regularly reviewed by the Investment Committee throughout the year and changes are approved by the Board, subject to or following consultation with the Company.
-A copy of the SIP is posted at www.superpilk.com and is available on request from the Group Pensions Department, Pilkington Group Limited.
+A copy of the SIP is publicly available at www.superpilk.com and is available on request from the Group Pensions Department, Pilkington Group Limited.